-2 The material in this report is not soliciting material, is not deemed filed with the Securities and Exchange Commission and is not incorporated by reference in any filing of the Company under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, whether or not made before or after the date of this Proxy Statement and irrespective of any general incorporation language in such filing.
+The material in this report is not soliciting material, is not deemed filed with the Securities and Exchange Commission and is not incorporated by reference in any filing of the Company under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, whether or not made before or after the date of this Proxy Statement and irrespective of any general incorporation language in such filing.

-3 Assumes \$100 invested on December 31, 1992 and assumes dividends reinvested.
-Measurement points are at the last trading day of the fiscal years ended December 1997, 1996, 1995, 1994, and 1993.
-The material in this chart is not soliciting material, is not deemed filed with the Securities and Exchange Commission and is not incorporated by reference in any filing of the Company under the Securities Act of 1993, as amended, or the Securities Exchange Act of 1934, whether or not made before or after the date of this Proxy Statement and irrespective of any general incorporation language in such filing.
+Assumes \$100 invested on December 31, 1993 and assumes dividends reinvested.
+Measurement points are at the last trading day of the fiscal years ended December 1998, 1997, 1996, 1995, and 1994.
+The material in this chart is not soliciting material, is not deemed filed with the Securities and Exchange Commission and is not incorporated by reference in any filing of the Company under the Securities Act of 1993, as amended, or the Securities Exchange Act of 1934, as amended whether or not made before or after the date of this Proxy Statement and irrespective of any general incorporation language in such filing.
+A list of the companies included in the housewares index will be furnished by the Company to any stockholder upon written request to the Vice President, Finance and Treasurer.